 Retirement Savings Benefits

-Due to legal requirements, most employees are already have pension schemes.
-While this form of savings is long term in nature, it is not enough to save but most importantly plan for the reward upon maturity.
+Due to legal requirements, most employees already have pension schemes.
+While this form of savings is long-term in nature, it is not enough to save but most importantly plan for the reward upon maturity.

 The minimum investment for many mutual funds is often low.
 Some have no minimum, while others may be in the N10,000 to N50,000 range. you can out this post to learn more about mutual funds in Nigeria.